open2c/pairtools/doc/stats.rst

 estimates of PCR duplication and library complexity.
 Although SRA does not store original read IDs from the sequencer, this analysis is possible when pairtools is run on a dataset with original Illumina-generated read IDs.
+Note that in our experience even when accounting for optical/clustering duplicates, the complexity can be greatly underestimated, but is still a useful measurement to choose the most complex libraries.

 ..
 [1] Picard. http://broadinstitute.github.io/picard/